 Meet your 2022 programme planning team on our new digital brochure site or by clicking the link below!

 ECR 2022 will see the return of the popular session for general radiologists and residents at the end of their training looking for a simple update on subjects outside of their usual field.

 The Case-Based Diagnosis Training session will offer an interactive way to test your knowledge in a range of subspecialty areas.

-Are you now tuned to look for air in the wrong place and tempted to send us your best cases, so we can focus on them in the interlude presentation of our case based diagnosis session?
-Submit your cases using the template below to [email protected].
+Are you now tuned in to look for imaging signs related to food and tempted to send us your best cases to be highlighted in the interlude presentation of our case-based diagnosis session?
+Submit your highly instructive cases with signs related to food, ideally with a photograph or painting of the original food item, using the template below to [email protected].

 Come and join us and maybe you will win the award for your excellent work-up.
-Before and afterwards you can try to solve clinical cases from ten different fields in radiology, where specialists then help to highlight typical characteristics and differential diagnostic entities.
+Before and after the Interlude, you can try to solve clinical cases from ten different fields in radiology, where specialists then help to highlight typical characteristics and differential diagnostic entities.